pivotal/docs-tap/tanzu-build-service/install-tbs.hbs.md

     Where:

     - `VERSION` is the version of the Tanzu Build Service package you retrieved in the previous step.
-    - `INSTALL-REGISTRY-HOSTNAME` is your container registry.
+    - `INSTALL-REGISTRY-HOSTNAME` is your container image registry.
     - `TARGET-REPOSITORY` is your target repository.

-1. Add the TBS `full` dependencies package repository by running:
+2. Add the TBS `full` dependencies package repository by running:

     ```console
     tanzu package repository add tbs-full-deps-repository \